Competitor Strategies in Beauty and Personal Care

 Companies at a glance

-Emerging and developing markets continues to lead growth, but it has slowed
+Emerging and developing markets continue to lead growth, but it has slowed

 Beiersdorf and Natura&Co heavily dependent on top three brands, while Unilever diversifies